5 Causes of Graves’ Disease and 5 Solutions for It

 4. Find and Treat Infections

 Have your doctor test for infections such as HSV and EBV.
-Monolaurin from coconut oil can be very effective treatment for both HSV and EBV.
-Lysine and a lysine-rich diet is effective at treating HSV infections.
+Monolaurin from coconut oil has been shown to be a very helpful addition to treatments for both HSV and EBV.
+A lysine-rich diet is also an effective way to combat HSV infections.

 5. Support Your Immune System

-Supplements like vitamin D, omega-3 fish oils, and glutathione are powerful immune modulators, which means that they can help support your immune system.
+Supplements such as vitamin D, omega-3 fish oils, and glutathione are powerful immune modulators, which means that they can help support your immune system.
 Vitamin D has been shown to help regulate the immune system.
-Omega 3 fish oils help to reduce inflammation in your entire body.
-Glutathione is your body’s most powerful antioxidant, which can help reduce inflammation and improve detoxification.
+Omega 3 fish oils help to fight inflammation in your entire body.
+Glutathione is your body’s most powerful antioxidant, which can help your body’s inflammatory response and improve detoxification pathways.

 Recommended Supplements for Graves’ Disease

-While you work to address the underlying cause of your thyroid disorder, you can ease your symptoms and support your thyroid with supplements and thyroid-calming herbs.
-Here are the ones I have found to be most helpful.
+While you work to address the underlying cause of your thyroid disorder, you can ease your symptoms and support your thyroid with supplements and thyroid-calming herbs such as bugleweed, motherwort, and lemon balm.
+Additionally, a high-quality multivitamin is an excellent way to support your thyroid health.

 The Myers Way® Multivitamin

-A high-quality multivitamin is one of the four supplements that I recommend EVERYONE should be taking.
-Because hyperthyroidism causes your body to go into overdrive, you are at an even greater risk for developing certain nutritional deficiencies than most people.
+Hyperthyroidism causes your body to go into overdrive, putting you at an even greater risk for developing certain nutritional deficiencies than most people.
 I specifically formulated The Myers Way® Multivitamin for my patients with thyroid dysfunction, including Graves’ disease and Hashimoto’s.
 My multivitamin provides the optimal level of thyroid-specific nutrients such as selenium, zinc, and iodine to support thyroid health.
 Plus, the B vitamins and minerals included in The Myers Way® Multivitamin are in their activated forms to optimize detoxification and methylation, ideal for those with an MTHFR mutation.